restarian/brace_document_navlink/docs_raw/how_documents_are_modified.md

 ### Document pages

 #### The parser is fully tested using *win32* and *posix* style line breaks.
 The current platform is automatically detected and the corresponding line breaks are used within the new document.
-The original line breaks contained within the original documents is therefore irrelevant as the currently specified ones will be used.
+The line breaks contained within the original documents are therefore irrelevant as the currently specified one will be substituted.
-**IMPORTANT** All of the line breaks in the document will be replaced with the specified one.
+**IMPORTANT**: all of the line breaks in the document will be replaced with the specified one.

 #### The navigation links are inserted into markdown pages using a regular expression match.
 The navigation link test will be injected at the very top of the page if a match is not found.
 The program looks for a markdown horizontal rule followed by a markdown heading.